 This proxy, when properly executed, will be voted in the manner directed herein by the undersigned stockholder.
-If no direction is made, this proxy will be voted FOR the Class III director nominees listed in Proposal 1, FOR Proposal 2 and Proposal 3, and for ONE YEAR in Proposal 4.
+If no direction is made, this proxy will be voted FOR the Class III director nominees listed in Proposal 1, FOR Proposal 2 and Proposal 3.